 Cordyceps and Autoimmune Diseases

-Can be used in the treatment of autoimmune diseases, such as Multiple Sclerosis (eds.
+It can be used in the treatment of autoimmune diseases, such as Multiple Sclerosis (eds.
 Benzie, I.F.F., et al., 2010).
 Cordyceps may be effective against Multiple Sclerosis.
 Multiple Sclerosis is believed to be the result of T-cell mediated autoimmune response against the central nervous system myelin.
 When used on an experimental mice model in a 2017 report, it was shown to delay the development of symptoms and resulted in less severe disease, with a clear decrease in inflammation.
 More studies need to be conducted (Zhong, S.S., et al., 2017).

 Oral consumption of Cordyceps aids in increasing insulin sensitivity, particularly in diabetics.
 The fruiting bodies have been shown to improve thymus weight and boost glucose tolerance, reducing excessive thirst and drinking(eds.
 Benzie, I.F.F., et al., 2010) (Lo, H.C., et al., 2004).

 Diabetes mellitus, a metabolic disease in which the body is not able to balance its blood sugar level, was found to come under control with the use of Cordyceps as well as other herbal remedies.
-Cordycepin, one of the main polysaccharides in the fungi aided in the protection and improved function of the kidneys and spleen, both organs that need optimal function for individuals with diabetes.
+Cordycepin, one of the main polysaccharides in the fungi aided in the protection and improved function of the kidneys and spleen, both organs that need the optimal function for individuals with diabetes.
 The polysaccharide was also shown to display hypoglycemia actions, regulating glucose metabolism within the liver in a study on diabetic mice (Ma, L., et al., 2015).

-Nutritionist Constituents of Cordyceps
+Nutritional Constituents of Cordyceps

 Protein: amino acids, sterols, ergosterols, polyamines, s-permine, spremiaine, putrescine, 1,3-diaminopropane.

-Fatty Acids: oleic, linoleic, palmitic, stearic, nucleosides, cordycepin
+Fatty Acids: Oleic, linoleic, palmitic, stearic, nucleosides, cordycepin

 Saccharides: D-mannitol, galactmannin (Cassileth, B.R., et al., 2003).